parvezs27/Tableau_Sales_Dashboards/README.md

 - Allow the end user flexibiity to view historical data.
 - Allow the end user easy navigatation between dashboards.
-- Charts should be interactive, allowing end users to filter data using the charts themselves.
+- Interactive charts, allowing end users to filter data using the charts.
 - The dashboard should allow end users to filter by category, subcategory and location (region, state and city).

 Parameters will be employed to enable end users to access historical data from previous years.
 For interactivity, dimension, date, and action filters will be implemented, allowing end users to filter data through charts, as well as by category, subcategory, and location.
 Additionally, navigation buttons will be incorporated to facilitate easy navigation between dashboards.